Logo

 • Windows environment subsystem process (Csrss)

-We can separate operations for creating performing system process object (other environment subsystems can use it later) and operations for creating Windows process.
-It is possible, because Windows architecture supports different environment subsystems.
+We can separate operations for creating the Windows Executive process object (which other environment subsystems can use later) from operations for creating a Windows process.
+This is possible because the Windows architecture supports different environment subsystems.
+Thus, some CreateProcess function actions are specific to Windows semantics.

-1. Open image file (EXE), which will be executed in the process.
+1. Open the image file (.exe), which will be executed in the process.

-3. Create initial thread (stack, context, and performing system thread object).
+3. Create an initial thread (stack, context, and Windows Executive thread object).

-4. Windows subsystem receives notification about the process and thread creation.
+4. The Windows subsystem receives a notification on process and thread creation.

 5. Start the initial thread if the CREATE_SUSPENDED flag is not set.

-6. Initialize the address space in the context of new process and thread (e.g. load necessary DLLs), and then start the program.
+6. Initialize the address space in the context of the new process and thread (e.g., load necessary DLLs), then start a program.

 C++